Tax and Home EV Charging Reimbursement

 A defensible home charging reimbursement policy should include:

-- Clear vehicle classification
+- Clear vehicle classification; who is the owner?

-- Defined reimbursement method
+- Defined reimbursement method (Paua offers five approaches - read more here)

 - Evidence capture